Lauszus/BalancingRobotFullSize/README.md

 Detailed information can be found at the blog post: <http://blog.tkjelectronics.dk/2014/07/full-size-diy-balancing-robot/>.

-For more information send me an email at <kristianl@tkjelectronics.dk>.
+For more information send me an email at <lauszus@gmail.com>.